 If you’re a regular on Living Lean and Mean you know that’s BS.

 Your muscles don’t care whether they’re being worked with weights, machines or your bodyweight.
-What their care about is the mechanical tension, the metabolic stress and fatigue you create with your training.
+What they care about is the mechanical tension, the metabolic stress and muscular fatigue you create with your training.

 You’ve been mislead

 You’ve got to hand it to them.
 The fitness industry has done a great job.